yguitton/training-material/topics/imaging/tutorials/voronoi-segmentation/tutorial.md

 > <question-title></question-title>
 >
-> 2. How does the size of the seeds influence the Voronoi segmentation?
+> How does the size of the seeds influence the Voronoi segmentation?
 >
 > > <solution-title></solution-title>
 > >
-> > 2.
-A Voronoi segmentation partition a plane into regions based on [proximity to each member of a given set of objects](https://en.wikipedia.org/wiki/Voronoi_diagram).
-The algorithm is the same irregardless of whether the seeds are single points or objects with a spatial extension, but the size of the seeds will certainly alter the segmentation in some way.
+> > A Voronoi segmentation partition a plane into regions based on [proximity to each member of a given set of objects](https://en.wikipedia.org/wiki/Voronoi_diagram).
+The algorithm is the same irregardless of whether the seeds are single points or objects with a spatial extent, but the size of the seeds will certainly alter the segmentation in some way.
 > >
 > {: .solution}
 >